Mehdishah57/sal/README.md

 # Validation in sal-core

-For validations to work, you have to add a validator to sal-core like this:
+For validations to work against @Body, @Param or @Query, you have to add a validator to sal-core like this:

 ```ts
 import { setValidator } from "sal-core"